-This statement highlights the key activities we have undertaken during this financial year to combat modern slavery in our organisation and supply chain, including embedding further checks when onboarding suppliers and subcontractors.
+This statement highlights the key activities we have undertaken during this financial year to ensure that slavery and human trafficking is not taking place in our supply chains or in any part of our business.

-Signed and approved by NTT DATA UK’s CEO
+Signed and approved by NTT DATA UK’s Chief Financial Officer and Deputy CEO

-NTT DATA UK Limited expects all our employees to work in accordance with the principles and values outlined in our Global Code of Business Conduct and other internal policies and training resources.
+NTT DATA UK Limited expects all our employees to act in accordance with the principles and values outlined in our Code of Ethics and Professional Conduct and other internal Policies and training resources.
 The company also expects the same high standards from all our suppliers, sub-contractors, and other business partners.

 Our supply chains provide us with goods, works, and services and include original equipment manufacturers, cloud software companies, distributors, professional services firms, and independent contractors through recruitment agencies.